johnagrillo62/yaml-project/README.md

 But Haskell isn't code-as-data.
 You can't walk Haskell source as a data structure.
 You can't destructure a Haskell production into its parts and emit it in Go.
-So for 16 years, every implementer in every language went off and hand-wrote their own parser from scratch.

 I put the grammar in Lisp.
 Then it was just a `dolist`.